-Item Description Multi-Input Display The Multi-Input Display mode allows you to simultaneously view up to four SDI inputs of the same format.
+Item Description Multi-Input Display The Multi-Input Display mode allows you to simultaneously view up to four SDI inputs of the same format (requires Option 2SDI).
 The feature is available in Waveform, Vector, Lightning, Diamond, Split Diamond, Arrowhead, and Spearhead displays.
-If you are monitoring a 2xHD Level B 3 Gb/s signal, you can select to view the streams of that signal individually.
+If you are monitoring a 2xHD Level B 3 Gb/s signal, you can select to view the streams of that signal individually (requires Option 3G).
 Presets Customizable presets allow you to quickly save and recall commonly used configurations.
-Digital support Support for digital applications.
+Digital and analog support Support for digital applications.
+Analog support is available with optional composite-analog monitoring (Option CPS).
 Fully digital processing Fully Digital Processing allows for accurate, repeatable, drift-free operation that surpasses traditional analog designs.
 Waveform display Traditional waveform displays allow signals to be overlaid or paraded.
 This display type allows you to use the Multi-Input Display feature.
 Vector display Vector display with Composite and Component Compass Rose Graticules, and gain, sweep, and magnification controls.
 Traditional and Lightning Vector displays are available.
 The latter visualizes both luma and chroma amplitudes, and quantifies inter-channel timing.
 This display type allows you to use the Multi-Input Display feature.
-Spearhead and LQVTM (luma qualified vector) display (Option PROD) Vector display that is gated by a specified luminance range.
+Luma qualified vector display Vector display that is gated by a specified luminance range (requires Option PROD).
 Each vector tile may have a different luminance range specified.
 This display type allows you to use the Multi-Input Display feature.
-Stereoscopic 3D video displays (Option S3D) These displays for camera alignment and production/post-production applications help to quickly resolve difficult content quality and reliability issues.
-(Option S3D) Infinite Persistence All trace displays can also be set, tile by tile, to Infinite Persistence.
+Infinite Persistence All trace displays can also be set, tile by tile, to Infinite Persistence.
 This mode traces waveforms over time on the same display, providing a visual history of the trace.
-Gamut monitoring Arrowhead, Spearhead, Diamond, Split Diamond, and 3D Quad Diamond displays offer user-selectable gamut thresholds so that you can set monitoring limits appropriate to a specific operation.
+Gamut monitoring Arrowhead, Spearhead, Diamond, and Split Diamond displays offer user-selectable gamut thresholds so that you can set monitoring limits appropriate to a specific operation.
 Gamut monitoring is fully integrated with the alarm logging and reporting capabilities.
 This display type allows you to use the Multi-Input Display feature.
-LTC waveform display Longitudinal Time Code (LTC) is monitored in a frame rate display to allow observation of amplitude and noise, and verify LTC is locked to the video.
-External Reference Waveform display The External Reference waveform display check the external reference signal integrity, including its shape and amplitude.
-This display is independent of the input video signal.
+LTC waveform displays Longitudinal Time Code (LTC) is monitored in a frame rate display to allow observation of amplitude, synchronization and phase with respect to reference vertical interval time code (VITC).